-This Policy shall be valid from publication date until September 30th 2020 or until further notice - whichever comes first.
+This Policy shall be valid until March 31st 2021 or until further notice - whichever comes first.

 In response to the COVID-19 outbreak, and taking into consideration both the welfare of all those involved in the MarinTrust certification system and travel restrictions that are being put in place, MarinTrust has declared that it has invoked its Process on Handling Remote MarinTrust Factory and MarinTrust Chain of Custody Audits during Extraordinary Events of Circumstances with immediate effect.

 Covid Policy - Last updated 08 September 2020 - Version 1.2